R33-class airship: R.33

 Some five hours after the initial break from the mast, R.33 was under control but still being blown towards the Continent.
 As she approached the Dutch coast R.33 was given the option of landing at De Kooy, where a party of 300 men was standing by.
 Late in the evening R.33 was able to hold her position over the Dutch coast, hovering there until 5 o'clock the next morning.
-She was then able to slowly make her way back home, arriving at the Suffolk coast eight hours later and reaching Pulham at 13:50 hrs, where she was put into the shed alongside the R36.
+She was then able to slowly make her way back home, arriving at the Suffolk coast eight hours later and reaching Pulham at 13:50 hrs, where she was put into the shed alongside the R.36.

 For their actions the airship's first officer, who had been in command, Lieutenant Ralph Booth was awarded the Air Force Cross, the coxswain, Flight-Sergeant "Sky" Hunt, was awarded the Air Force Medal, four other crew members were awarded the British Empire Medal and the other crew members were presented with inscribed watches.

 In October 1925, following repairs, she was used for experiments to provide data for the construction of the R101 airship.
 Once these were finished, in mid-October, she was used for trials launching a parasite fighter, using a DH 53 Hummingbird light aircraft.
-After some near misses, a successful launch and recapture was achieved in December that year.
-The following year she launched a pair of Gloster Grebes weighing about a ton apiece, the first of which was flown by Flying Officer Campbell MacKenzie-Richards.
-She was then sent to the sheds at Pulham where she was finally broken up in 1928, after severe metal fatigue was found in her frame.
-The forward portion of R.33's control car is on display at the RAF Museum at Hendon.
+After some near misses, a successful launch and recapture was achieved in December of that year.
+In 1926, she launched a pair of Gloster Grebes weighing about a ton apiece, the first of which was flown by Flying Officer Campbell MacKenzie-Richards.
+She was then retired and remained in the shed at Pulham until finally being scrapped in 1928, after severe metal fatigue was found in her frame.
+The forward portion of R.33's control car is currently on display at the Royal Air Force Museum London at Hendon.